nextcloud/integration_openproject/docs/testing/smoke_testing.md

 ####  B.1.2.
 Add Nextcloud IDP in OpenProject (Without project folder setup)
 - [ ] In OpenProject, go to `Administration > Authentication > OpenID providers`
 - [ ] Add a new custom OpenID provider:
-  - Display name: `nextcloud` (use this name as redirect URL in Nextcloud: <idp-displayname-from-OP>)
+  - Display name: `nextcloud` (use this name as redirect URL in Nextcloud: <idp-displayname-from-openproject>)
   - Discovery URL: `<nextcloud_instance_url>/index.php/.well-known/openid-configuration`
   - Client ID: Client ID copied earlier from Nextcloud
   - Client secret: Client secret copied earlier from Nextcloud
-  - Choose other option by default and click on `save`
+  - Keep all other options as default and click on `save`.
 - [ ] Then, go to `Administration > Files`
 - [ ] Create a file storage type `Nextcloud` by clicking the button `+ Storage` and choosing `Nextcloud`
 - [ ] Add name it as `Nextcloud`.